 Ferrero bridges the planning-execution gap

-Ferrero's VP of Supply Chain USA shares how the confectioner gained supply chain visibility that's resulting in a 7X ROI from reducing spoils at just...Watch
+Ferrero's VP of Supply Chain USA shares how they gained supply chain visibility resulting in a 7X ROI from reducing spoils.Watch

 Valvoline, a market leader in motor oil, navigated a slick challenge—finding clarity in a complex, multi-tier supply chain that includes third-party distributors, big box stores and their own service centers.
 Limited downstream visibility meant it was hard to know what was happening at the point-of-sale; caught off guard by unplanned orders, they often dealt with out-of-stocks and service level issues that hurt their customer and consumer relationships.

 Eric Rossi, Senior Director of Supply Chain at Valvoline, shares how they drive interactive conversations with customers and distributors to avoid lost sales, OTIF fines and unproductive inventory.